daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {3, 5, 7, 9, 11, 13, 15, 17, 19}
 ```

-When we look at our number range now, all values that were also present in the multiples set have been removed as we *know* they were not primes
+When we look at our number range now, all values that were also present in the multiples set have been removed as we *know* they were not primes.

 This is amazing!
-We've made a massive reduction to the pool of numbers that need to be tested so this is really efficient.
-It also means the smallest number in our range *is a prime number* as we know nothing smaller than it divides into it...and this means we can run all that logic again from the top!
+We've made a massive reduction to the pool of numbers that need to be tested, so this is really efficient.
+It also means the smallest number in our range *is a prime number*, as we know nothing smaller than it divides into it...and this means we can run all that logic again from the top!

-Whenever you can run sometime over and over again, a while loop is often a good solution.

-Here is the code, with a while loop doing the hard work of updated the number list and extracting primes until the list is empty.
+A while loop is a great way to run this process through our **number_range**.
+We can have it do the heavy lifting of updating the number list and extracting primes until the list is empty.

 Let's run it for any primes below 1000...